-Welcome to the blog of Peter Purcell Spence, I’m a secular humanist, a progressive, a socialist, a naturalist and like one of my literary heroes, Christopher Hitchens, an anti-theist.
+Welcome to the blog of Peter Purcell Spence, I’m a secular humanist, a socialist, a naturalist and like one of my literary favourites, Christopher Hitchens, an anti-theist.

 I’m primarily concerned with justice, though not in an ‘eye for an eye’ sense.
 My gallery is here I guess what I do might be termed ‘narrative’, I think that there is a place for a new look at allegorical painting when all around people are looking to give value to their lives by finding their ‘roots’.
 Allegory can help in this search as layers of the ‘onion of life’ are peeled away and some semblances of truth, relevant to the painter’s/viewer’s life are gradually revealed.